Correlating Resonant Di-Higgs and Tri-Higgs Production to $H\to VV$ in the 2HDM: Conclusions

-\acknowledgements A.C. and G.C.~acknowledge support from a professorship grant from the Swiss National Science Foundation (No.\ PP00P21\_76884).
+\acknowledgements G.C. and H.E.H. thank Zhen Liu for an illuminating discussion of his recent work and the relation of our result to the busy Higgs signal introduced in Ref.~\cite{Li:2026kqk} subsequent to our paper.
+A.C. and G.C.~acknowledge support from a professorship grant from the Swiss National Science Foundation (No.\ PP00P21\_76884).
 H.E.H. is supported in part by the U.S.~Department of Energy Grant No.~\uppercase{DE-SC}0010107.